flljy940/tp/docs/DeveloperGuide.md

       2. If the file `data/addressbook.json` is not in the working folder, launch the app by double-clicking on jar file.
 The app should start with the sample contact list.
       3. Open the `data/addressbook.json` file and delete the `name` field of the first entry.

-   2. Launch the app by double-clicking on jar file.
+   2. Launch the app by typing java -jar tutorrec.jar.
 The app should start with an empty contact list.

 2. Dealing with missing data files